DSL-Lab/RetroSynFlow/README.md

 ## Synthon Completion

-First, train a reaction center identification model using the `train_g2g.ipynb` notebook.
-This will automatically save the model to the models folder in the workspace directory.
+First, train a reaction center identification model using the `train_g2g.ipynb` notebook which should take ~15 minutes.

 In a few lines of code we can train a flow matching model for synthon -> reactants,